 Alucard in Hellsing.
 He loves to act in villianous ways but remains loyal to the organization that he works for.
 He'll slaughter his enemies in increasingly brutal ways, but he still willingly serves his master.

 The titular character from Akagi fits this alignment to a T. He spits on societal rules, regularly cheats while playing Mahjong, won't obey even if it means death (not that he cares about dying) and generally isn't a very nice person.
 He isn't particularly malevolent, it's just that you better stay away from him.

 Oh, Claire Stanfield.
 Only you can massacre dozens of not-very innocent people for both money and a bizarre interpretation of train etiquette, only to go completely (well, almost) straight by sunrise.
 Granted, his real alignment is probably "HOLY SHIT" but this is the closest the D&D system can get.

-Ditto Graham who is chaos incarnate, often doing a 180 on his opinions and is similarly inclined to go from threatening violence against someone to being creepily friendly in a No Sense of Personal Space kind of way.
+Also a fitting example is Graham, who is chaos incarnate, often doing a 180 on his opinions and is similarly inclined to go from threatening violence against someone to being creepily friendly in a No Sense of Personal Space kind of way.

 Ronnie Schiatto is much more calm and collected than the two lunatics above, but nearly every decision he makes is ultimately towards one singular goal: The lulz.

 Ryoko from all the various Tenchi incarnations.
 She's a lazy, conniving, hard drinking space pirate who robs banks for a living, but she's willing to fight to the death to defend her friends (even her arch-rival Ayeka).